 The 2019 Tour route follows a similar route to my 2016 “walking” tour of Europe (where I walked in major city parks, or recognised walking routes, and travelled between cities by bus or train).

 Only this time around, I’ll be “wheeling” instead of using my walking stick (to emphasise the progressive nature of ataxia).
-I’ll also always be travelling between cities by train this time too – to show just how easy it is to arrange European rail travel from the comfort of your own armchair (“Hey, if a guy in a wheelchair can manage it….”).
+I’ll also be travelling between cities by train 100% of the time on this occasion – to show just how easy it is to arrange European rail travel from the comfort of your own armchair (“Hey, if a guy in a wheelchair can manage it….”).
 I’ll also be highlighting the best practices/attitudes to accessibility in rail travel that I find in Europe (in the hope that other providers follow suit).

 28 April Glasgow (Glasgow Kiltwalk)